ollionorg/eks-observability-demo/README.md

    1. In the Cloud9 IDE, click on the cog icon at the top right of the IDE
    1. Scroll down to `AWS Settings`
    1. Turn off `AWS managed temporary credentials`
+1. If kubectl is not install, install it with the appropriate method for your OS [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 1. Connect to your EKS cluster and confirm access
    ```bash
    aws eks update-kubeconfig --name <your-cluster-arn> --alias <optional-kube-context-alias>